Aurazur/teamnamed/README.md

 ChatGPT has assisted us in implementing and integrating the Firebase and Google Maps API, along with some bug fixes and error patching (such as specific dependency versions, Android SDK mismatches or the QR scanner, but failed).
 ChatGPT has also assisted us in acquiring information such as specific government grants and its scopes, and helping us structure our Firebase properly (using Maps inside of Arrays and so on).

 ## Getting Started
 The first screen you will be met with is the Login screen.
-Users can either login to existing accounts, or creating new ones through the Register page accessible from the Login page (you must verify your email before logging in). /n
+Users can either login to existing accounts, or creating new ones through the Register page accessible from the Login page (you must verify your email before logging in). \n
 After logging in, you will be greeted with the Home screen.
 This screen contains a navbar below to access the map (where our partnered landmarks are marked) and Settings (where you can edit your username, and set preferences such as App Language and Notifications [preferences have not been implemented])
 The Home screen also contains Nearby Sites, Badges, Local Food Deals, Audio Guides (unimplemented), Multilingual Info (unimplemented) and QR buttons.
 The Nearby Sites button will show you a list of sites nearest to you, with their distances and a short description.